Just your average "gentleman's society."

 - A really ridiculous episode of Psych depicted a kidnapping related to two rival Triads in Santa Barbara.
 Yes, two Triads in Santa Barbara.

-- A tong serves as the main villain in BBC's Sherlock though it's referred to as an ancient Chinese crime syndicate rather than a Chinese-American organization a little over a century old.
+- A group of Tong serves as the main villain in the second episode of BBC's Sherlock though it's referred to as an ancient Chinese crime syndicate rather than a Chinese-American organization a little over a century old ( and, as with the previous episode's villain, it turns out that Moriarty's The Man Behind The Dragon Lady).

 - An episode of Castle features a tong.
 This example is unusual in that a character mentions that most tongs are legitimate organizations.